tsar-workshop/tsar-workshop.github.io/content/authors/stodden/_index.md

 # Display name
 title: Regina Stodden

-weight: 70
+weight: 40

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Student at Heinrich Heine University Düsseldorf, Germany
+role: Postdoctoral Researcher at University of Bielefeld, Germany

 # Organizations/Affiliations